gotify/website/docs/systemd.md

 To manage starting, logging, etc. of Gotify, systemd can be used.

+> This is only a minimal example and does not provide the most secure or "best"
+> way to run gotify.
+Please adjust the config to your needs.

 # Installation

 For this example, Gotify is installed by root in a directory called